wesleytian/wesleytian.com/posts/whitney.md

 <br><br>
 As the hikers had sprinted for cover during the squall Saturday afternoon, Nordbrock, 26, of Huntington Beach, told one of his hiking buddies: “I’ve been hit by lightning before, so I won’t get struck.”
 <br><br>
-He died several hours later, after being removed from the 14,495-foot summit by helicopter.
+He died several hours later, after being removed from the 14,495-foot summit by helicopter.</i>
 </blockquote>

 We drove back to our Airbnb in Lone Pine shortly afterwards.